isabelle-galleberg/IT2810-KommuneAdvisor/README.md

 - `npm run dev` to run server using nodemon, automatically restarting server on file changes
 - `npx run lint` to run prettier and eslint checks

+The backend runs on [http://localhost:8000](http://localhost:8000).

 ## 🔎Search
 With the search field, the user can search for a kommune.
-Suggested kommuner based on the user inputs are displayed on the main page.
+Suggested kommuner based on the user inputs will be displayed on the main page.
+TODO: noe om hvordan dette fungerer.

 ### Sorting and filtering
 TODO: dette er implementert backend.
 (Hvorfor og hvordan?)
 Kobles opp mot verdier frontend.